SoFi Stadium: Teams

 The St. Louis Rams were first to commit to moving to the stadium, as NFL approval for their relocation to Los Angeles was obtained on January 12, 2016.
 The approval, as part of a concession made by Kroenke to get the stadium project and Rams relocation approved, also gave the San Diego Chargers the first option to relocate to Los Angeles and share the stadium with the Rams, conditioned on a negotiated lease agreement between the two teams.
 The option would have expired on January 15, 2017, at which time the Oakland Raiders would have acquired the same option.

 On January 29, 2016, the Rams and the Chargers came to an agreement in principle to share the stadium.
 Both teams would contribute a $200 million stadium loan from the NFL and personal seat license fees to the construction costs and would pay $1 per year in rent to the facility's controlling entity, StadCo LA, LLC.
 The same day, Chargers chairman and CEO Dean Spanos announced the team would remain in San Diego for the 2016 NFL season, while continuing to work with local government on a new stadium.
 Measure C (the Chargers stadium proposal) did not receive the requisite number of votes required for passage.

 On January 12, 2017, the Chargers exercised their option and announced plans to relocate to Los Angeles for the 2017 season, making the Chargers the second tenant at the stadium and returning them to the market where they played their inaugural season in 1960.
 The Chargers exercising of their option led the Raiders to move to Las Vegas, Nevada, instead, and they began play at Allegiant Stadium in 2020.

 The Rams' and the Chargers' move into the stadium marked the return of major professional sports to Inglewood for the first time since the Los Angeles Lakers and Los Angeles Kings left The Forum for the Staples Center (now Crypto.com Arena) in Downtown Los Angeles in October 1999.

-In November 2025, it was reported that the UCLA Bruins were planning on moving from the Rose Bowl in Pasadena to SoFi Stadium.
+In November 2025, it was reported that the UCLA Bruins were exploring a move from the Rose Bowl in Pasadena to SoFi Stadium.